CharlesTaylor7/hacker-news/README.md

 - Read-only view of hacker news.
 Upvoting, commenting, & submitting are not prioritized.

 ## TODO
-- Store content in indexed db.
-- render comments with their formatting. i.e. new lines.
-- collapsing a comment, minimizes the comment text with ellipsis.
 - watch and dismiss comment threads.
 - react router
     - url for each comment thread